mustbebuilt/https-github.com-mustbebuilt-javascript-objects-json-lab-completed/readme.md

-# Working with Javascript Objects - Starter Repo
+# Completed Example: Working with Javascript Objects

-This Repo is designed as a teaching aid for those interesting in learning about Javascript Objects.
+This is a completed example you are free to use.

-The instructions for this tutorial are in the [Repo Wiki](https://github.com/mustbebuilt/javascript-objects-json-lab/wiki).
+If you are interested in how it was built then you can follow through the instructions in Wiki attached to this [Repo](https://github.com/mustbebuilt/javascript-objects-json-lab).